 General anesthesia will be used.
 It will block any pain and keep you asleep through the surgery.

-The doctor will insert a lighted tube with a camera on the end, called an endoscope, through your mouth and down the esophagus.
+This procedure does not require incisions.
+A lighted tube with a camera on the end, called an endoscope, will be inserted through your mouth and down the esophagus.
 The scope will reach the first part of the stomach.
-Through the endoscope, the doctor will be able to perform one of many procedures that decrease the backward flow of stomach acid into the esophagus.
+The stomach will then be wrapped around the esophagus.
+If needed, any hernia will be repaired.

 Less than an hour